nawocci/jagapadi-backend/README.md

 - **Description**: Predicts the disease from an uploaded paddy plant image.
 - **Request**: Multipart form-data with an image file.
-- **Response**: JSON object with the plant, disease, description, confidence score, date, and image URL.
+- **Response**: JSON object with the disease, details, confidence score, date, and image URL.

     ```json
     {
-        "plant": "Tomato",
-        "disease": "Bacterial spot",
+        "disease": "Bacterial leaf blight",
-        "description": "Bacterial spot is a common disease in tomatoes.
-It is caused by the bacterium Xanthomonas campestris.
-Symptoms include small, dark spots on the leaves, which may have a yellow halo.
-The spots may grow in size and merge together, causing the leaves to turn yellow and fall off.
-The disease is spread through water, so it is important to avoid overhead watering.
-Copper-based fungicides can be used to control the disease.",
+        "details": "Bacterial leaf blight is a common disease in rice plants caused by Xanthomonas oryzae.
+Symptoms include water-soaked lesions on leaves that turn yellow and then brown.
+The disease spreads rapidly in warm, humid conditions and can significantly reduce yield if not managed properly.",
         "confidence_score": 98.76,
         "date": "2024-03-20 15:30:45",
         "image_url": "https://storage.googleapis.com/jagapadi-image/users/user_id/predictions/image.jpg"